 In 2013, the artworks finally came home to Country.

 The 122 beautiful but fragile artworks in this collection – known as The Herbert Mayer Collection of Carrolup Artwork – have been kept and cared for by the John Curtin Gallery at Curtin University.
 Under the guiding hand of the Carrolup Elders Reference Group, exhibitions and tours back to Country have enabled Nyungar communities to engage with the artworks and follow the threads they offer for rebuilding shattered family connections.

 The collection sheds light on the stories of the Stolen Generations by allowing the voices of the Carrolup children to shine through to today.
 The greatly admired artworks are an important conduit to a better understanding of the trauma experienced by Aboriginal people, and a wonderful platform for the truth-telling and healing that leads to reconciliation.

 Right at home at Curtin

 Curtin University has been offering culturally appropriate educational programs for Aboriginal people since the mid-1970s and in 1983 established a Centre for Aboriginal Studies, an education and research centre focused on delivering positive social change for Aboriginal Australians.

-In 1998, Curtin signed a public Statement of Reconciliation and Commitment and in 2008 became the first Australian teaching and research institution to develop and implement a Reconciliation Action Plan (RAP), and now, with its Elevate RAP, it is recognised as a national leader in this space, strongly committed to the highest standards of institutional reconciliation.
+In 1998, Curtin signed a public Statement of Reconciliation and Commitment and in 2008 became the first Australian teaching and research institution to develop and implement a Reconciliation Action Plan (RAP).
+Curtin has been recognised as a leader in this space, strongly committed to the highest standards of institutional reconciliation.
 Through initiatives such as its Nowanup Bush Campus – which promotes the idea of listening to the land through immersive on-country experiences – Curtin seeks to help build a society that values and respects Aboriginal and Torres Strait Islander culture, knowledge and heritage as a proud part of a shared national identity.
 It is a natural home for the Carrolup Centre for Truth-telling.